-The course will sharpen your leadership and management skills equipping you to lead with confidence as a professional manager who inspires, motivates and empowers the team.
+This course will sharpen your leadership and management skills equipping you to lead with confidence as a professional manager who inspires, motivates and empowers the team.
 The management skills and practical techniques you will learn during this diploma will help you lead and support your colleagues, solve problems, and manage projects in any industry.
 This course will particularly assist you to gain expertise in various management tasks including managing people performance, leading and managing teams, and workplace relationships.
 This nationally recognised qualification is open to anyone studying in Australia.